MultiQC/MultiQC/docs/core/reports/customisation.md

 some_other_tool: "2023-1"
 ```

+To exclude the `Software versions` section from the report, set `skip_versions_section: true` in your config file.

 ## Sample name replacement

 Occasionally, when you run MultiQC you may know that you want to change the resulting